theafricanengineer/theafricanengineer.github.io/_posts/2017-07-08-why-africa-needs-to-change-its-higher-education-model.md

 There should be a shift away from rote learning and the **traditional lecture method** where a professor stands in front of a class and 'delivers' knowledge to a **passive audience** of students who silently wish they would rather be somewhere else.
 Colleges should embrace **project-based learning** where students are actively engaged through **stimulating** project activities that are accomplished through **collaboration** and **teamwork**.
 During project team meetings, students should be encouraged to participate in **constructive criticisms** and **arguments**, in order to improve their communication skills.
 Classes should be **small** enough to allow for closer interactions between professors ans students.

-University lecturers should be allowed to **experiment** with different **methods** and **styles** of **knowledge delivery**, and not be forced to 'stick to the syllabus guidelines'.
+University lecturers should be allowed to **experiment** with different **methods** and **styles** of **knowledge delivery**, and not be forced to '**stick to the syllabus guidelines**'.
 It should never be mandated that the ONLY way to assess a student's ability is through assignments, CATs and an exam at the end of the semester.
 If a professor thinks that his students will be better assessed through projects and other **non-conventional methods**, he should have it his way.
 After all, the professor is the one who knows what he wants to achieve by the end of the course, right?
 Here is a great quote from [Richard Feynman](https://en.wikipedia.org/wiki/Richard_Feynman), the reknowned American physicist and one of the most famous professors of all time (emphasis is mine):

 >"First, figure out **WHY** you want the students to learn the subject and **WHAT** you want them to **KNOW**, and the **METHOD** will result more or less by **COMMON SENSE**."